Mase3206/picofan/README.md

 ### Control

-picofan can be controlled by any device with a UART interface.
-For my development, I am using a Raspberry Pi 3b, but theoretically any board would work fine.
+picofan can be controlled by a Raspberry Pi 2 or later at the moment, but support for any device with a UART interface is planned.
+For my development, I am using a Raspberry Pi 3b.

 ## Software